 Experience in both marketing and psychology provides an excellent foundation for a career in marketing and market research.
 We are proud that past marketing graduates have progressed to senior positions in top agencies such as Ogilvy & Mather, Leo Burnett, and Grey Advertising.

 A Level AAB

-GCSE Mathematics grade B, English Language grade B
+GCSE Mathematics grade B or 6, English Language grade B or 5

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.